 Economic Damages.
 You will be paid monetary damages if you win your case at trial.
 To put it another way, you will get the wages you would have received if you hadn't been discriminated against.
 For example, if you were making $100,000 a year and were fired unfairly because of your age, race, or gender, you would regain the amount of money you would have gained if you hadn't been fired.

 Damages for Emotional Distress.
 These are the "pain and suffering" caused by discrimination.
 Anxiety, depression, insecurity, and emotional suffering are all covered by ED damages.
 For example, in a religious discrimination situation, the employee might be compensated for weight loss, insomnia, diarrhea, weeping spells, depression, and loss of enjoyment of life.
 The legislation attempts to compensate for both past and potential emotional distress.

 Punitive Damages.
 Punitive damages are intended to compensate a company for irresponsible behavior.
 These damages are uncommon and are capped by U.S. Supreme Court decisions.
-You must prove that the employer acted with coercion, deceit, or intent in order to win punitive damages.
+You must prove that the employer acted with coercion, deceit, or intent to win punitive damages.
 This is a particularly difficult quality to achieve.

 If an employee wins a wrongful termination case, he or she will be compensated for emotional distress, missed payments, and punitive damages.

 In wrongful termination cases, emotional distress awards are an effort by the law to compensate you for the pain and suffering caused by the termination.
 This is a subjective and incomplete method.
 It generally entails remuneration for anxiety, depression, unpredictability, discomfort, and mental anguish.